Tilt (digital download)

 Clair de Lune (Debussy/arr.
 Keeling) - for flute or electric flute (digital download)

-SHEET MUSIC - DIGITAL DOWNLOAD
+SHEET MUSIC PDF - DIGITAL DOWNLOAD

 This arrangement of Clair de Lune is preferably performed with the electric flute.
 If you are not performing with an electric flute, a reverberant performance space is recommended in order to imitate the delay effect.
 Either way, this piece is meant to be performed with rubato, spaciousness, and freedom.